AugAbEx: Bridging Abstractive and Extractive Legal Summarization: AugAbEx: Pipeline for Augmenting Abstractive with Extractive Summaries

 \section{AugAbEx: Pipeline for Augmenting Abstractive with Extractive Summaries}

-In this section, we introduce a pipeline that transforms the original abstractive gold standard summary into its extractive version by selecting important sentences that agree with the expert's view of salience implicit in the human-written gold standard case summaries.
-The availability of abstractive, legal experts-written summaries makes the task automatic, transparent, and efficient.
-The strategy is also economical, as a finite expense has already been incurred to create human-written summaries in these datasets, explicitly by \cite{22-ExtandAbsMethods}.
+We introduce an intuitive and elegant pipeline that transforms an original abstractive gold-standard summary into its extractive version by selecting important sentences that \textit{match the expert's view of salience}, implicit in the human-written gold standard case summaries.
+The proposed pipeline operates in two stages as described below.

-Our pipeline integrates components from distinct strands of established research.
-Transformation of the original abstractive gold summary (OAG) to its extractive counterpart is achieved in two stages, as shown in Fig. \ref{fig:pipeline}.
-In the first stage, we select the top-\textit{k} similar sentences from the source judgment for each sentence in the abstractive summary and form a candidate set.
-We craft the extractive summary in the second stage by employing the Maximum Marginal Relevance (MMR) technique \citep{MMR-1998} on the candidate set.
-MMR technique ensures the selection of the most pertinent sentences for the \textit{(transformed)} extractive gold summary (TEG) while maintaining diversity and minimizing redundancy.
-The transformation is designed to maintain the insight of the law expert (author of the OAG summary) about the important aspects of the judgment while selecting salient sentences to create the extractive summary.
-We describe the pipeline in detail below.

-\textbf{Candidate Sentence Selection:} The first stage of the pipeline utilizes the method\footnote{\url{https://github.com/Law-AI/summarization/tree/aacl/extractive/abs_to_ext}} devised by \cite{22-ExtandAbsMethods} to construct a set of candidate sentences for TEG summary.
-The method finds lexical overlap of each sentence in the original abstractive gold standard summary (OAG) with each sentence in the case document by computing the ROUGE-1, ROUGE-2, and ROUGE-L scores.
-Next, the average of three scores is calculated for each sentence, based on which the top-\textit{k} highest scoring sentences from the case document are selected corresponding to each OAG summary sentence.
-Using ROUGE metrics ensures that the selected judgment sentences align closely with the lexical content and the structure of the OAG summary, leading to a healthy selection of candidate sentences.
-The reliance on automated metrics introduces objectivity in selecting the most informative sentences in the document.